Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 Investments in renewable energies

-Mitsubishi Corporation is investing heavily in offshore wind projects, while Mitsui is developing large-scale solar farms and energy storage systems.
-Itochu is focusing on hydrogen technologies, and Sumitomo is focusing on smart grids.
-This diversification into promising energy technologies simultaneously reduces the company's historical dependence on fossil fuels.
+Mitsubishi Corporation is investing heavily in offshore wind projects, while Mitsui is developing large solar parks and energy storage systems.
+Itochu is focusing on hydrogen technologies and Sumitomo on smart grids.
+This diversification into promising energy technologies simultaneously reduces the historical dependence on fossil fuels.

 Critical minerals and supply chains

-The energy transition requires massive quantities of critical minerals such as lithium, cobalt, and rare earths for batteries and renewable energy technologies.
-The Sogo Shosha have already built up decades of expertise and investments in mining projects worldwide, making them perfectly positioned to benefit from this trend.
+The energy transition requires massive quantities of critical minerals such as lithium, cobalt, and rare earth elements for batteries and renewable energy technologies.
+The Sogo Shosha have built up expertise and investments in mining projects worldwide over decades, making them perfectly positioned to benefit from this trend.

 This positioning is particularly valuable as Western countries seek to reduce their dependence on Chinese supply chains for critical materials.
-Japanese trading companies can establish alternative procurement channels, leveraging their proven logistics and financing expertise.
+Japanese trading companies can establish alternative sourcing routes, leveraging their proven logistics and financing expertise.

 Challenges and risks